 The effective date of registration will be determined based on the date that the Office receives an acceptable application, the correct filing fee, and the deposit copy(ies) together with the corresponding shipping slip.
-If the shipping slip is not attached to each physical deposit, the deposit copy(ies) cannot be connected with the application.
-In such cases, the application and the deposit copy(ies) will not be examined by a member of the Registration Program unless the applicant agrees to pay an additional fee to locate the deposit copy(ies) and match it with the corresponding application.
-The amount of this fee is set forth in the Office's fee schedule under the heading "Matching unidentified deposit to deposit ticket claim," and it will be assessed for every half hour required to perform this service.
-If the Office is unable to locate the deposit copy(ies), the applicant will be required to resubmit the deposit copy(ies) to the Office with the required shipping slip.
+If the shipping slip is not included with each physical deposit, the deposit copy(ies) cannot be connected with the application.
+In such cases, the application and the deposit copy(ies) will not be examined by a member of the Registration Program unless the applicant contacts the Office and agrees to pay an additional fee to locate the deposit copy(ies).
+The amount of this fee is set forth in the Office's fee schedule under the heading "Retrievals and Copies of Records."
+If the Office is unable to locate the deposit copy(ies), the applicant will be required to resubmit the deposit copy(ies) to the Office with the required shipping slip (in addition to the location and retrieval fee).
 This process will change the effective date of registration for the claim.
-See Copyright Office Fees, 85 Fed.
-Reg.
-9374, 9382 (Feb.
-19, 2020).